-In the near future, a highway patrolman (in a world where cops more like mercenaries) is confronted to a vicious biker gang, that terrorizes the roads, who wants to get to him because of an incident.
+In the near future, a highway patrolman (in a world in which cops are more or like mercenaries) is confronted to a vicious biker gang, terrorizing the roads, that wants to get to him because of an incident.

-With its bleak vision, frightening music by Brian May (not the Queen Guitarist), its incredible camera movements by David Eggby’s team and dangerous stunts (despite the shoe string budget) and with the clever use of Radio transmissions (in the Australian version) to complete (again bypassing its budget limitation) the futuristic commentary (partly lost on the American prints, cheaply dubbed with American voices), Mad Max is a classic.
+With its bleak vision, frightening music by Brian May (not the Queen Guitarist), its fast paced camera movements by David Eggby’s team, its dangerous stunts (despite the shoe string budget) and the clever use of Radio transmissions (in the Australian version) to complete (again bypassing its budget limitation) the futuristic commentary (which is partly lost on the cheaply dubbed US prints), Mad Max is a classic.

 The film was condemned, upon release, by an Australian commentator saying it had “all the emotional uplift of Mein Kamf and would be “a special favorite of rapists, sadists and child murderers”